DomAtTheShack/HP-Elitebook-830-G6-Hackintosh/README.md

 # HP-Elitebook-830-G6-Hackintosh
-Fork of the HP Elitebook 830 g6 now working as of 3/10/2023
+Fork of the HP Elitebook 830 g6 now working as of 4/20/2023

 # Somewhat working Now!!

-Now its booting with lots of fetures working but not everything so stay turned for more!
+Now its booting with lots of fetures working very usable except for a few things

-## Fetures as of Now
+## Fetures Working

 Wifi
 USB
-Sleep
-Battery
-Touchpad(Iffy)
+Sleep(Iffy)
+Touchpad
 Keyboard
+BLuetooth
+HDMI
+USB-C
+Audio

 ## Not working

-Audio
-Bluetooth
+Bootup Is very iffy if it will boot or not.
+Sometimes it does sometimes it dosn't Battery Read outs